-These Non-GAAP Financial Measures have no standardized meaning defined by GAAP.
-Therefore, our Non-GAAP Financial Measures have limitations as analytical tools, and they should not be considered in isolation, or as a substitute for analysis of our results as reported in accordance with GAAP.
+In addition to our results provided throughout that are determined in accordance with GAAP, we also present the following non-GAAP financial measures: EBITDA, Adjusted EBITDA and Adjusted EBITDAR (collectively, Non-GAAP Financial Measures).
+EBITDA and Adjusted EBITDA are performance measures.
+Adjusted EBITDAR is a valuation measure.
+These Non-GAAP Financial Measures have no standardized meaning defined by GAAP, and therefore have limitations as analytical tools, and they should not be considered in isolation, or as a substitute for analysis of our results as reported in accordance with GAAP.
 You should review the reconciliation of net income to the Non-GAAP Financial Measures in the table below, together with our audited consolidated financial statements and the related notes in their entirety, and should not rely on any single financial measure.
 Additionally, other companies may define these or similar Non-GAAP Financial Measures with the same or similar names differently, and because these Non-GAAP Financial Measures are not standardized, it may not be possible to compare these financial measures to those of other companies.